-The dual battery switch provides isolation and positive disconnect from the batteries to protect against tampering, electrical fire hazards and battery rundown.
-The switch should be in the ON position rather than the COMBINE BATTERIES position.
+The single and/or optional dual battery switch provides isolation and positive disconnect from the battery or batteries to protect against tampering, electrical fire hazards and battery rundown.
+Battery selection should be done when the engine is off (alternate battery usage daily).
+Switch to the "primary," "secondary" or both batteries.
+Under normal conditions, the switch should be in the ON position for one battery rather than the ON position for both batteries.
 This will keep one battery in reserve should the other fail.
-You can operate the boat with the switch in the COMBINE BATTERIES position, but this is not recommended for extended periods.
-In the OFF position, the boat will be isolated from the batteries except for the automatic bilge pump.
+You can operate the boat with the switch in the "both" position, but this is not recommended for extended periods.
+In the OFF position, the boat will be isolated from the batteries, except for the automatic bilge pump.

 NOTICE: The purpose of dual batteries is to keep one as a spare.
-In the COMBINE BATTERIES position, one larger battery is essentially formed.
-If a failure should occur with the electrical systems or either battery, both batteries will end up discharged.
+In the "both" position, you essentially have one larger battery and if a failure should occur with the electrical systems or either battery, both batteries will end up discharged.